 George Yule, the elder brother of Andrew Yule, took the reign of the Company in 1875.
-He was a typical exponent of liberal school of thought and took a leading part in public affairs.
-He became the Sheriff of Calcutta in 1866 and was elected the President of Indian National Congress in 1888, one of the only two Europeans who have the said honour.
+He was a typical exponent of the liberal school of thought and took a leading part in public affairs.
+He became the Sheriff of Calcutta in 1886 and was elected as the President of Indian National Congress in 1888, one of the only two Europeans who have the said honour.

-Sir David Yule continued to expand the business to power, paper, engineering, shipping and so on and by In 1913 Andrew Yule was the largest managing agency house in the country with 37 companies under its hold.
-In 1919, the goodwill and business of Andrew Yule was sold to a new Private Limited Company namely Andrew Yule Company Pvt.
-Ltd. and subsequently in 1946 it was converted into a Public Limited Company.
+Sir David Yule continued to expand the business to sectors like power, paper, engineering, shipping etc. and by 1913 Andrew Yule was the largest managing agency house in the country with 37 companies under its fold.
+In 1919, Andrew Yule & Company Pvt.
+Ltd., was incorporated and subsequently in 1946 it was converted into a Public Limited Company.

 At the time of independence in 1947, the Company was at the zenith of its prosperity and influence.
 The Group managed about 57 Companies, provided employment to about 86 thousand people and in addition indirect employment to many more.
 The turnover of the Group in 1947 was Rs.
-23 crore, but what is more remarkable that the amount paid to the exchequer of Rs.
-1.80 crore was one sixtieth of Government’s total current revenue at that time.
+23 Crore, but what is more remarkable is the fact that the amount paid to the exchequer of Rs.
+1.80 Crores was one sixtieth of the Government’s total current revenue at that time.

 Andrew Yule celebrated its centenary year in 1963.
-However, post-1963 era had been a period of dramatic change both in structural fabric and fortunes of the Company.
+However, post-1963 era had been a period of dramatic change both in the structural fabric and fortune of the Company.
 Managing agency system was abolished in 1969, coal and insurance were nationalized, jute business was sold in early 70s and the Group shrunk considerably.
 There was great deal of uncertainty about the future of the Company.
-It was in this background that the Government of India decided to acquire its 49% foreign shareholdings to provide stability to the organization.
-Government subsequently acquired another 2% from the market and thus, Andrew Yule & Co.
-Ltd. became a public sector enterprise in 1979.
+It was in this background that the Government of India decided to acquire 49% of foreign shareholdings in the Company in the year 1974 to provide stability to the organization.
+The Government subsequently acquired another 2% from the market and thus, Andrew Yule & Co.
+Ltd., became a public sector enterprise in 1979.

-The present business of the Andrew Yule Group includes Tea, Electrical, Engineering, Lubricant, Printing, Digital Communication etc. Various changes in the economic situation as well as socio-economic conditions for 150 years could never dampen the tradition and heritage of the Company and its business growth.
+The present business of Andrew Yule comprises of Tea, Electrical and Engineering, Various changes in the economic situation as well as socio-economic conditions for the past 150 years could never dampen the tradition and heritage of the Company and its business growth.
 The Company always had the resilience to withstand the vicissitudes and the test of time.
-The recent example was the remarkable turnaround by the Company in 2007 for which it received the SCOPE Excellence Award for the turnaround category.
-Today, the Andrew Yule Group has a turnover of Rs.1,200 crore and it employs about 16,500 people.
+An example would be the remarkable turnaround by the Company in 2008-09 for which it received the SCOPE Excellence Award for the turnaround category in 2009.
+Besides, the Company was awarded the prestigious BRPSE Turnaround Award in 2011 and also the MoU Excellence Award in 2012.